stec3/stec3/README.md

 ## About Me

 I'm a **Computer Science Engineering student** at Università Guglielmo Marconi, specializing in **Artificial Intelligence**.
-Interested in the intersection of AI and security, and continuously expanding my technical toolkit.
+Continuously expanding my technical toolkit.

 - 🚀 Currently deepening my skills in Java and Python
 - 🇮🇹 Based in Italy